daniel-mahmoodi/Persian-Frontend-Dev-Preparation/BuzzWords.md

 ## 27. Light House
 Lighthouse is an open-source, automated tool for testing and improving the quality of web pages

-## 28. Meta Tag
-Additional information on web pages or elements, such as the way a piece of content should be displayed in Google search results, the photo credit for an image, etc.

 37. Minification
 Minification is the process of minimizing code and markup to reduce the file size.
 When creating an HTML file, for example, developers will most likely use spacing, comments, and variables to make the code more readable as they work with it.
 To minify the code once the webpage is ready to go live, developers will remove these comments and spaces to ensure a quicker page-load time